HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ### Popular third parties embeds and their performance impact

-To try to investigate the performance impact of third parties, we will look at some of the most popular third-party embeds as some have a bad name in web performance circles so let's see if the bad reputation is really deserved.
-To do that we'll be making use of two Lighthouse audits: <a hreflang="en" href="https://web.dev/render-blocking-resources/">Eliminate render blocking resources</a> and <a hreflang="en" href="https://web.dev/third-party-summary/">Reduce the impact of third-party code</a>, based on some <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1Td-4qFjuBzxp8af_if5iBC0Lkqm_OROb7_2OcbxrU_g/edit?usp=sharing&resourcekey=0-ZCfve5cngWxF0-sv5pLRzg">similar research</a> by <a hreflang="en" href="https://twitter.com/hdjirdeh">Houssein Djirdeh</a>.
+To try to understand the performance impact of third parties, we will look at some of the most popular third-party embeds.
+Some of these have gotten a bad name in web performance circles, so let's see if the bad reputation is really deserved.
+To do that, we'll be making use of two [Lighthouse](./methodology#lighthouse) audits: <a hreflang="en" href="https://web.dev/render-blocking-resources/">Eliminate render blocking resources</a> and <a hreflang="en" href="https://web.dev/third-party-summary/">Reduce the impact of third-party code</a>, based on some <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1Td-4qFjuBzxp8af_if5iBC0Lkqm_OROb7_2OcbxrU_g/edit?usp=sharing&resourcekey=0-ZCfve5cngWxF0-sv5pLRzg">similar research</a> by <a hreflang="en" href="https://twitter.com/hdjirdeh">Houssein Djirdeh</a>.

 #### Popular third parties and their impact on render

-To investigate this, we use the Lighthouse render-blocking resources audit, and limit it just to third-party resources, by linking up to the third-party web resources library.
+To understand third parties' impact on rendering, we've analyzed how sites perform on Lighthouse's render-blocking resources audit, and identified third-party offenders by cross-referencing them with the [third-party-web](methodology#third-party-web) dataset.

 {{ figure_markup(
   image="third-parties-most-popular-third-parties-impact-on-render.png",